jarun/googler/README.md

       --noua                disable user agent
-      --notweak             disable TCP optimizations and forced TLS 1.2 --json                output in JSON format; implies --exact and --noprompt --enable-browser-output
-                            do not suppress browser output (stdout and stderr) --np, --noprompt      search and exit, do not prompt -u, --upgrade         perform in-place self-upgrade
+      --notweak             disable TCP optimizations and forced TLS 1.2 --json                output in JSON format; implies --exact and --noprompt --show-browser-logs   do not suppress browser output (stdout and stderr) --np, --noprompt      search and exit, do not prompt -u, --upgrade         perform in-place self-upgrade
       --include-git         when used with --upgrade, upgrade to latest git master